eflumerf/styleguide/dune-daq-cppguide.md

 would write in English without internal spaces.
 This includes abbreviations, such as acronyms (e.g. "DAQ", "CERN").
 Two naming conventions you need to be aware of for the discussion below are:

-* *Pascal case*: Capitals used to distinguish words, with first letter capitalized: ThisIsInCamelCase
+* *Pascal case*: Capitals used to distinguish words, with first letter capitalized: ThisIsInPascalCase
 * *Snake case*: Underscores used to distinguish words, with all letters lowercase except optionally for acronyms

-In Pascale case, it's preferred that you treat acronyms like other words, e.g., `StartRpc()` rather than `StartRPC()`.
+In Pascal case, it's preferred that you treat acronyms like other words, e.g., `StartRpc()` rather than `StartRPC()`.

 Template parameters should follow the naming style for their